AngryDuchess/penned/README.md

 - [License](#license)

 ## Introduction
 PENNED is a simple and elegant blog application built with Next.js and Tailwind CSS.
-It allows users to create, read and delete blog posts with ease.
+It allows users to create, read, update and delete blog posts with ease.

 ## Features
-- Create, read and delete blog posts
+- Create, read, update and delete blog posts
 - Responsive design
 - Local storage for saving posts